The Atomic Energy Regulatory Board was constituted on November

 AERB has a Chairman

 , an Executive Director and ten divisions.
 The heads and directors of divisions constitute the Executive

-Committee which meets periodically with Chairman, AERB to take decisions on important policy matters related to the management of the Secretariat of the Board.
+Committee which meets periodically with Executive Director, AERB to take decisions on important policy matters related to the management of the Secretariat of the Board.